mathewajk/SCOTUSProject/README.md

 4. Click "Validation" and select "Required".
 5. Click "Layout" and check "Randomize row order".

-### How to copy table randomization to another question
+### How to copy randomization to another question

-1. Make a copy of the semantic differential question you'd like to base the order off of
+1. Make a copy of the semantic differential question you'd like to base the order on.
-2. In the "Layout" tab, uncheck "Randomize row order"
+2. In the "Layout" tab, uncheck "Randomize row order".
 3. On the same page as the new question, select "Action" from the "INSERT" panel, and select "Custom Script".
 4. Paste in the following code: